SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 The editor opens the new created Netzgrafik.
 The new Netzgrafik contains some initial created nodes from which users could draw trainruns with its sections.
 In most project those nodes are not required.
-If so press CTRL+A to select all elements of the current Netzgrafik and press DEL to delete them.
+If so press ctrl+a to select all elements of the current Netzgrafik and press DEL to delete them.

 ![Create variant data](./animated_images/compressed/29-01-2024-003-clear_variant_data.gif)